QuentinRa/blog.quentinra.dev/programming-languages/databases/relational/sql/index.md

 * [ORDER BY](clauses/order_by.md) <small>(sort results)</small>
 * [LIMIT](clauses/limit.md) <small>(skip results, limit the number of results)</small>

-These statement will change the database (new record/...):
+These statements will change the database (new record/...):

 * [INSERT](clauses/insert.md)
 * [UPDATE](clauses/update.md)